-Many people crave chocolate and avoid it because they are under the impression that it is fattening and unhealthy.
-Although a lot of chocolate products are unhealthy and calories dense, it is due to the addition of substances such as sugar and not to the cocoa itself.
+Many people crave chocolate but avoid it because they're under the impression that it's fattening and unhealthy.
+Although a lot of chocolate products are unhealthy and calorie dense, it's due to the addition of substances such as sugar and not to the cocoa itself.

 Cocoa Nutritional Facts

 A 2-tablespoon serving of cocoa contains just 25 calories and 1.5 grams of fat.
 It also provides you with 4 grams of fiber, which is about 16 percent of the daily value of 25 grams (based on a 2,000-calorie diet), in addition to 1.5 milligrams of iron and 54 milligrams of magnesium.

 Cocoa Antidepressant Effects

 Cocoa may also provide antidepressant benefits as it contains the substance phenethylamine, which is a neurotransmitter found in the brain that acts as a mood elevator and natural antidepressant.

 The University of Michigan Health System (UMHS) states that cocoa may also have the ability to boost endorphins, which act as natural "happy" opiates and are responsible for the highs that are often felt after exercising, laughing, having sex or winning the lottery.

 UMHS also says that cocoa may boost serotonin, the neurotransmitter that antidepressants target in order to boost overall happiness levels.

 Cocoa contains approximately 43.6 milligrams of flavonoids per gram.
 Flavonoids are part of a powerful group of antioxidants known as polyphenols, and according to Medical News Today, cocoa is one of the highest polyphenol-containing foods.